What Is A Hostel? [Traveler’s Guide, FAQ]

 hostel-each-type-of-room-what-is-a-hostel.jpg

 But great hostels are much more than a place to sleep.
 Some amenities you may find in a hostel include: an on-site bar/restaurant, swimming pool, billiards table, gym and co-working space.
 Some hostels host events like walking tours, game nights, yoga, barbecues, wine tasting, cooking classes and surf lessons.
-Minimalistic hostels are more common in destinations where space is limited or expensive, like Hong Kong or New York.
-To see the ten different types of hostels, click here.
+It’s common to see minimalistic hostels in places where space is limited or expensive, like Hong Kong or New York.
+To read about the 10 hostel types, click here.

 Hostel with a pool in the Dominican Republic - Matyas Rehak/Shutterstock